k2view-academy/K2View-Academy/articles/99_Broadway/03_broadway_actor.md

 ### How Do I Export an Actor?

-An Actor object can be exported to create an Actor Type based on it which can then be reused.

-During the Export process, the new Actor type inherits the current Actor and is then added to the list of built-in Actors and can be used in other flows.
+An Actor can be exported to create another Actor that inherits the current Actor’s logic.
+By doing so, specific business logic can be reused in different places in the flow.
+Once exported, the new Actor is added to the list of built-in Actors.

 To export an Actor: